lumicks/pylake/docs/examples/twlc_fitting/twlc_fitting.rst

     :nbexport:`Download this page as a Jupyter notebook <self>`

+In this notebook, we analyze force extension data of DNA acquired at relatively high mechanical load.
+At such high forces, it is important to consider the helical nature of DNA.
+One model which takes this into account is the twistable worm like chain model, which we will use here.

 Let's load and plot the data first::

     file = lk.File("twlc_data//20200430-163932 FD Curve FD_1_control_forw.h5")